funilrys/PyFunceble/docs/configuration/location.rst

 For that reason, if you set your desired configuration location along with the :code:`PYFUNCEBLE_OUTPUT_DIR` environment variable, we take that location as the (default) configuration location.

-Auto configuration
+Autoconfiguration
 ------------------

-Sometimes, you may find yourself in a position that you do not or you can't answer the question which ask you if you would like to install the default configuration file.
+Sometimes, you may find yourself in a position that you do not or you can't answer the question which asks you if you would like to install the default configuration file.

-For that reason, if you set :code:`PYFUNCEBLE_AUTO_CONFIGURATION` as environnement variable with what you want as assignment, we do not ask that question.
+For that reason, if you set :code:`PYFUNCEBLE_AUTO_CONFIGURATION` as an environment variable with what you want an assignment, we do not ask that question.
 We simply do what we have to do without asking anything.